12 things to do in Orissa – A list of top places to visit

 Orissa is indeed a place with a wide variety of things to do for a perfect vacation.
 Be it exploring the wild, enjoying local cuisine, temple hopping, admiring the architecture and local art, or even experiencing indigenous culture; Odisha has it all.

-Here is our list of 12 top things to do in Orissa:
+Quick navigation to our list of 12 top things to do in Orissa:

 The Sun temple at Konark, or the Black Pagoda as it is fondly referred to, is one of the top places to visit on your trip to Orissa.
 The intricate stone carvings and the history behind are sure to leave you elated.
 It is also a UNESCO world heritage site.